 Presentations for WRITER’S GROUPS:

 Confessions of a Self-Published Author in the Digital Age – This presentation offers an overview of the steps involved in becoming a self-published author.
 Topics include the present and future of publishing, tips for dealing with manuscripts, tips for marketing and tips for shameless self-promotion.
 As the CEO of your own publishing house, you are going to need a large hat rack to support all the hats you are going to be wearing as you take your manuscript from words on a page to public accessibility.
 Bring your favourite hat and let’s get started.
-Allow three to four 90-minutes sessions for this workshop-style presentation depending on the depth of the overview required.
+Up to eight 90-minutes sessions for this workshop-style presentation are available.
+The number of sessions depends on the depth of the instruction required.
 Self-publishers and prospective self-publishers are invited to submit questions in advance of the presentation.